mgerczuk/nexa-mqtt/README.md

 {
    "charging_limit": 100, // battery charging limit in percent, between 70 and 100
    "discharge_limit": 9, // battery discharge limit in percent, between 0 and 30
-   "output_power_w": 800 // system output power in watts, between 0 and 800
+   "default_output_w": 800 // system output power in watts, between 0 and 800
 }
 ```